tanel3203/scala-spring-maven-boilerplate/README.md

 4. set your firebase url in FirebaseDb file in method setDatabaseUrl()
 5. run the project.

-*Result:* a server should be started and data entered to your firebase db.
+*Result:* a server should be started, data from FirebaseDb file entered to your firebase db cloud account and all updated data returned.